IohannesArnold/asm2c/2-b_compiler/README.txt

   * The escape characters in strings is \ not *, and there is no \e.
   * We don't support the switch statement, or therefore case labels.
   * We don't support goto and labeled statements.
-  * Not a difference, but B does not support 'for' loops and nor do we.
+  * Not a difference, but B did not support 'for' loops and neither do we.

-The stage 4 compiler is a simple afair, making a single pass over the input file and code generation is done straight out of the parser, without building an abstract syntax tree (AST) representation.
+The stage 2 compiler is a simple afair, making a single pass over the input file and code generation is done straight out of the parser, without building an abstract syntax tree (AST) representation.
 This means that the code generated is very inefficient, and even very obvious